AshtreeBV/metadhana-whitepaper/docs/details/roadmap.md

 - [ ] Purchase of a large parcel of land in the Philippines with benefits to DAO members
 - [ ] Explore Purchase of other physical revenue generating properties and businesses in the real world for the DAO
-- [ ] Initial establishment of an Anime/Multimedia Outsourcing Township Project in the Philippines to finally create a real self sufficient Philippine Visual Media Industry backed by world-class multimedia partners and experts.
+- [ ] An initial establishment of an Anime/Multimedia Outsourcing Township Project in the Philippines to finally create a real self-sufficient Philippine Visual Media Industry backed by world-class multimedia partners and experts.
 - [ ] Potential Preview of an independent AI metaverse

 #### Q2